Pinaki82/Tulu-C-IDE/README.md

 2) Using a CARGO project:

 [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git) works fine if it finds that the code is managed by the native build environment CARGO.
 In fact, CARGO managed code files when loaded into GVim will be dealt with [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git).
+Again, for RUST, [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git) will exceed your expectations.

 We will see how we can create a CARGO project later.
 CARGO will be used as a build tool and package manger here, with essentially the same code.
 It's an extra advantage.